JZilla808/modern-portfolio/README.md

 # Modern Portfolio Website

 Welcome to my modern portfolio website, a vibrant and interactive showcase of my skills and projects as a front-end and full-stack developer.
 This portfolio is designed to highlight my expertise in web development, showcasing my proficiency in a variety of modern technologies.
+It also features smooth animations, enhancing the user experience and adding a dynamic touch to the presentation of my work.

 ## Technologies Used